blueshift-labs/Blueshift-Android-SDK/README.md

   * Android API 14 (Android 4.0 - ICS) or above.
   * API key provided by Blueshift

+<a name="install"></a>
+# Install SDK

+TODO: We need to provide one/all of the following options to install SDK here.

+1. Provide a compile link to mavenCentral/jCenter repo
+2. Download .aar and include in project
+3. Clone project and add as a module to client project

 <a name="setup"></a>
 # Setup

+Follow these steps one by one to integrate the SDK completely into your application.

 <a name="permissions"></a>
 ## Permissions required